-During the first quarter of 2021, expected credit losses were lower under U.S. GAAP than under the Group Reporting Basis.
+During the three and six months ended June 30, 2021, expected credit losses were lower under U.S. GAAP than under the Group Reporting Basis.
 Under the Group Reporting Basis, a majority of our loans are considered to be in "stage 1" (which requires a 12-month expected credit losses estimate), while under U.S. GAAP such loans require a lifetime expected credit losses ("lifetime ECL") estimate.
-Primarily as a result of the different requirements, releases in credit reserves driven by improved economic conditions, which resulted in improved economic forecasts used to calculate expected credit losses and improvements in credit conditions associated with certain clients, were more pronounced under U.S. GAAP.
-Client paydowns also contributed to the higher releases in credit reserves under U.S. GAAP.
+Primarily as a result of the different requirements, releases in credit reserves driven by improved economic conditions, which resulted in improved economic forecasts used to calculate expected credit losses as well as client paydowns, were more pronounced under U.S. GAAP.

-During the first quarter of 2020, expected credit losses were higher under U.S. GAAP than under the Group Reporting Basis.
+During the six months ended June 30, 2020, expected credit losses were higher under U.S. GAAP than under the Group Reporting Basis.
 Primarily as a result of the different requirements related to stage 1 loans discussed above, loss provisions driven by the deterioration of economic conditions caused by the COVID-19 pandemic, which resulted in a worsening of the economic forecasts used to calculate expected credit losses, downgrades reflecting weakness in the financial condition of certain clients and loan growth as clients drew on their available lines of credit, were more pronounced under U.S. GAAP.